serpentuin/ship-detection-using-tensorflow/README.md

 PRETRAINED_MODEL_URL =
 ```

+Open the terminal, and run this command:

+`python create_model.py`

 ## Step 7 : Install Tensorflow Object Detection API.

 Work in progress.
 Will be updated soon :) .